| The one

 of the keyboard were several large rocker switches that allowed

+you to create different tones.
 Many synths feature clav sounds today

 but often these are short samples with short, single cycle loops.